 Size might be your first consideration when buying a multi-cooker.
 These devices can be bulky and heavy, so overall dimensions can matter if you have limited storage space.
-If your kitchen is large and you use the multi-cooker often, you might be able to devote countertop space to it.
-If you’ll be storing it in a cupboard, pantry, or closet, it’s best if you don’t have to bend over or reach overhead to lift the cooker in and out.
+If your kitchen is large and you use your multi-cooker often, you might be able to devote countertop space to it.
+If you’ll be storing it in a cupboard, pantry, or closet, it’s best to not have to bend over or reach overhead to lift the cooker in and out.

-Interior size matters, too.
-Most multi-cookers have their capacity listed in quarts.
+Interior size matters, too; most multi-cookers have their capacity listed in quarts.
 A 6-quart model works well for four to six people.
-For larger parties, you may want a bigger unit, while one- or two-person meals may cook best in a smaller device.
+For larger batches, you may want a bigger unit, while one- or two-person meals may cook best in a smaller device.

 Versatility and Features

 Multi-cookers typically come with numerous presets that let you cook certain foods, from soup to rice, without digging out a recipe for specific cook times and temperatures.
 Each model can vary in its offerings, and one of the biggest differences between cookers is that some offer pressure-cook settings while others do not.
 Having pressure-cook settings is a big deal, as they can cook dense items like dried beans and thick cuts of meat in much less time and with very consistent results.